 'It's where the Emperor, our leader, lives.
 Where your Captured Ones are.'

 The dramatic pause that should have followed after such a statement did not occur.
-Instead, Nikon got to his feet with a big smile and clapped his hands once, before singing: 'Best hurry then!
+Instead, Nikon got to his feet with a big smile and clapped his hands once, before signing: 'Best hurry then!
 Never know when they'll move them next.'

 'We can't just-' but he had left the kitchen and gone into the living room, quickly followed by Aelius.
 Dylis curled her right hand into a fist and slammed it down on the table, for once uncaring of the glare this earned her from Rhian.